Emily Thornberry: 3rd term (2015–2017)

-In September 2015, she was appointed as the shadow employment by the new Labour leader Jeremy Corbyn.
+In September 2015, she was appointed as the shadow Minister of State for Employment by the new Labour leader Jeremy Corbyn.

 She was promoted to shadow defence secretary in January 2016, replacing Maria Eagle.
 Thornberry advocated spending money on the army rather than on the UK's Trident nuclear programme.
 On being appointed, Thornberry was interviewed by the British Forces Broadcasting Service, where she defended her appointment, saying she had "quite a lot more experience than people might think I do.
 I was made an honorary lieutenant colonel when I was doing court-martials [sic] when I was a barrister so I have a certain amount of experience of the military there."

 During her role as shadow defence secretary, Thornberry conducted a review of defence policy, including the role of the nuclear deterrent, which was delayed following the 2016 United Kingdom European Union membership referendum.
-During a private Labour discussion about the nuclear deterrent, Thornberry asked what "Defcon One", a status of the United States nuclear defence rating, meant.
+During a private Labour discussion about the nuclear deterrent, Thornberry asked what "DEFCON One", a status of the United States nuclear defence rating, meant.

 Thornberry was promoted to Shadow Foreign Secretary in June 2016 after Corbyn fired Hilary Benn.
 She held the role of Shadow Brexit Secretary concurrently until Keir Starmer took on the role later that year.
 She accused Sky News presenter Dermot Murnaghan of sexism after he asked her to name the French Foreign Minister (Jean-Marc Ayrault) and the president of South Korea, which she was unable to do.

 In October 2016, Thornberry stated that she opposed Britain's involvement in the Saudi Arabian–led intervention in Yemen against the Shia Houthis.
 She said that "while Saudi Arabia will remain a valued strategic, security and economic ally in the years to come, our support for their forces in Yemen must be suspended until the alleged violations of international humanitarian law in that conflict have been fully and independently investigated".